osu-eesc/cms-docs/user-guide/docs/content-types/event.md

       - **Cancelled**: If this is selected, the title of the event will be prepended with the word "Cancelled".
 The location and registration information will be hidden from the event page and replaced with a notice saying "This event has been cancelled".
 Events marked as cancelled will not display on the Extension home page.
       - **Postponed**: If this is selected, the title of the event will be prepended with the word "Postponed".
 The date and time information will be hidden from the event page and replaced with a message saying "This event has been postponed.
 Check back for details."
 Events marked as postponed will not display on the Extension home page; however, they will stay on county/program/topic event lists indefinitely, regardless of the date they were originally scheduled for.
 So when plans for the event are finalized, be sure to update this field as appropriate.
       - **Rescheduled**: If this is selected, the title of the event will be prepended with the word "Rescheduled".
 No other changes will occur and all information will be visible on the event page.
+  - **Event type (required)**: the category for the event.
+This is used for internal reporting as well as for export to OSU's calendar system, Localist.
-  - **All Day Event**: indicates that an event takes place all day.
+  - **All-day event**: indicates that an event takes place all day.
 If checked, you will not need to fill in the time fields for the event date.

   ![All Day Event Screenshot](../images/all-day-event.png)

-  - **Event Date (required)**: the date(s) when the event occurs
+  - **Event date (required)**: the date(s) when the event occurs
   - **Event occurs multiple times in the specified period**: check this box if you are entering an ongoing event such as a plant clinic or hotline that has regular hours over the date range you specified.
 This will reveal a field where you can enter those hours more specifically.

     ![Event Occurs Multiple Times Screenshot](../images/event-multiple-times.png)